LeCoupa/LeCoupa/README.md

 ### Hey, I'm Julien.
 Follow me to learn more about my favorite Vue, Nuxt, Adonis and Tailwind packages.

-### Otherwise, I spend most of my time building these two amazing products.
+### If you are interested by my work, I spend most of my time building these two amazing products.

 <table>
    <tr>